Due for a mammogram? Consider timing your breast cancer screening around the COVID-19 vaccines to avoid an unnecessary follow-up visit.

 “Typically, if we see axillary lymphadenopathy in a screening mammogram, the patient will come back for an ultrasound and if the lymph nodes are still enlarged, we recommend a biopsy,” Abinanti said.
 “The current SBI guidance is not to go right to biopsy if there has been a recent vaccine given on the side of the enlarged lymph nodes, but to offer the patient a follow-up appointment about eight to 12 weeks after the second dose of the COVID-19 vaccine to make sure the lymph nodes are decreasing in size.”

-This follow-up appointment can typically be avoided by timing the COVID-19 vaccine after a mammogram or scheduling your screening mammogram six weeks after your second vaccine dose.
-However, if you or your health care provider have a breast-related concern, do not delay your breast diagnostic exam.
+This follow-up appointment can typically be avoided by timing the COVID-19 vaccines after a mammogram or scheduling your screening mammogram six weeks after your second vaccine dose.
+But if you or your health care provider have a breast-related concern, do not delay your breast diagnostic exam.

 Find a breast imaging location near you and schedule a mammogram today.Act now